First Blush

 Is Beauty Only Skin Deep?

-By Kim Putens Remember the saying, “Beauty is only skin deep.”
+By Kim Putens We have addressed this age-old subject several times over the years but it’s always good to circle back to.
+Remember the saying, “Beauty is only skin deep.”
 While that may be true, the biggest dilemma for women as they age is do you show your age or not?
 Taking care of our skin and how to do that is often a confusing web of vitamins, acids, peels, scrubs, toners, and cleansers.
 Many of us are rightfully confused about how to care for our skin.
 Let’s start with the basics of good skincare.
 Cleanse, tone, and moisturize.
 It’s important to select products within this regimen that are appropriate for your skin type.
 If you have extremely oily skin, it would be completely inappropriate to choose a milky, creamy cleanser.
 And, vice versa, if you have very dry skin, don’t select a product with too many acids or alcohol that will strip and further dry the skin.
 The key is balance, and to keep your skin balanced, you need to choose the right products for your skin type.
 Beyond the basics are a variety of products, targeted ingredients and a myriad of solutions for all skin issues.
 How does one know what is best for your skin ailment.
 Let’s break it down to the main ingredients that are necessary to affect change in the skin.
 Vitamin A – often referred to as Retin A or Retinol – helps to change the way our skin cells work.
 This is an important ingredient because of its ability to tackle many skin issues.
 Vitamin A is often prescribed to treat severe acne and is touted as a wonder ingredient for aging skin.
 Its ability to change how our skin cells work makes it a small miracle.
-Vitamin C (scientific name – L-ascorbic acid) – known for its ability to rebuild collagen in the skin.
-It works from the inside out to…
+Vitamin C (scientific name – L-ascorbic…

 Continue Reading